-Less than half of surveyed MSMEs in Sri Lanka used digital tools for business purposes prior to the COVID-19 pandemic, but MSMEs' use of digital tools increased slightly during the pandemic.
-For example, 49 percent of MSMEs reported using digital tools for business purposes prior to COVID-19, which then rose slightly to 53 percent in the past year during the pandemic.
-However, MSMEs' increased use of digital tools could have been temporary, as digital tool usage fell back to pre-COVID-19 figures in the past 30 days.
-More specifically, 49 percent of MSMEs reported using digital tools in the past 30 days.
-Digital tools, such as email, were popular with MSMEs during the pandemic and saw modest increases in usage as well.
-For example,27 percent of MSMEs used email prior to the pandemic, increasing to 28 percent during the pandemic but falling below pre-COVID-19 figures in the past 30 days to 25 percent.
-This evidence suggests that surveyed MSMEs were still in the early phase of their digital transformation and the digital gains made during COVID-19 were shortlived.
+Less than half of surveyed MSMEs in Sri Lanka used digital tools for business purposes prior to the COVID-19 pandemic, but surveyed MSMEs' use of digital tools increased slightly during the pandemic.
+For example, 49 percent of surveyed MSMEs reported using digital tools for business purposes prior to COVID-19, which then rose slightly to 53 percent in the past year during COVID-19.
+However, surveyed MSMEs' increased use of digital tools could have been temporary, as digital tool usage fell back to pre-COVID-19 figures in the past 30 days.
+More specifically, 49 percent of surveyed MSMEs reported using digital tools in the past 30 days.
+Digital tools, such as email, were popular with surveyed MSMEs during the pandemic and saw modest increases in usage as well.
+For example, 27 percent of surveyed MSMEs used email prior to COVID-19, increasing to 28 percent in the past. year during COVID-19 but falling below pre-COVID-19 figures in the past 30 days to 25 percent.
+This evidence suggests that surveyed MSMEs were still in the early phase of their digital transformation and the digital gains made during COVID-19 were short-lived.

 Throughout emerging markets, mobile phones are a key way for individuals to access the internet.13 According to the survey results, surveyed online MSMEs in Sri Lanka were no exception.
 More than half of surveyed online MSMEs (64 percent) reported that they primarily used a mobile phone to connect to the internet.
-However, despite survey evidence suggesting that MSMEs in Sri Lanka were still in the early phase of their digital transformation, a minority of online MSMEs (33 percent) used a laptop or PC to connect online.
-This finding suggests that, while more than half of online MSMEs did rely on mobile phones for internet access, there was a small segment of online MSMEs who have the capabilities and resources to use more advanced hardware, like laptops or PCs.
-However, given the large penetration of mobile phones in Sri Lanka14, public, private, and development sector stakeholders could look for opportunities to enhance MSMEs use of mobile internet as an accessible 'on ramp' for expanding digital tool use amongst offline MSMEs or those who do not use a laptop or PC.
+However, despite survey evidence suggesting that surveyed MSMEs in Sri Lanka were still in the early phase of their digital transformation, a minority of surveyed surveyed online MSMEs (33 percent) used a laptop or PC to connect online.
+This finding suggests that, while more than half of online MSMEs did rely on a mobile phone for internet access, there was a small segment of surveyed online MSMEs who have the capabilities and resources to use more advanced hardware, like laptops or PCs.
+However, given the large penetration of mobile phones in Sri Lanka14, public, private, and development sector stakeholders could look for opportunities to enhance MSMEs use of mobile internet as an accessible "on ramp" for expanding digital tool use amongst offline MSMEs or those who do not use a laptop or PC.